derhuerst/nbayes/README.md

 Returns a [document](#nbayescreatedoc) from the string.
 Special characters will be ignored.
 Everything will be lowercase.

-*Note: It is probably a better idea to use a proper tokenizer/stemmer to support non-Latin languages and to get more accurate results.*
+*Note: It is probably a better idea to use a proper tokenizer/stemmer and to [remove stopwords](https://github.com/fergiemcdowall/stopword) to support non-Latin languages and to get more accurate results.*

 ```js
 nbayes.stringToDoc('awesome, amazing!!
 Yay.').words()